metropolisUI/rolodex/README.md

 - Write documentation and help keep it up to date (please see wiki for examples).

 ## Testing
-running `grunt test` will run the unit tests.
+Running `grunt test` will run the unit tests.

 ## Project Team
 * Chad Drummond ([@chadwithuhc](https://github.com/chadwithuhc))